William Edwin Self: Early life and education

 Self gave up drama while at the University of Chicago, thinking he should devote himself to more serious pursuits.
 While there, he joined Phi Kappa Psi fraternity.
-He graduated from Chicago in 1943 with a degree in Political Science.
+He graduated from Chicago in 1943 with a bachelor's degree in Political Science.

 Career

 Self graduated from the University of Chicago in 1943 before traveling to Los Angeles to be an actor.
 His first film role was Private Gawky Henderson in The Story of G.I.
 Joe (1945) directed by William Wellman.
 Self also appeared in four films directed by Howard Hawks, including Red River (1948) and the science fiction cult classic, The Thing from Another World (1951).
 Between 1945 and 1952, he appeared in over thirty films.

 In 1952, Self left acting to launch a lifelong career in television production.
 His first producing credit was Assistant to the Producer on the series China Smith starring Dan Duryea.
 From 1952 until 1956, Self was acting-producer (billed as Associate Producer) and then Producer of the Schlitz Playhouse of Stars.
 During this period, he produced two-hundred-eight half-hour episodes at fifty-two episodes per year.
 Many notable actors appeared as guest stars including Anthony Quinn, Peter Lorre, Vincent Price, Walter Brennan, Ronald Reagan, Rod Steiger, Charles Bronson, and James Dean.

 Self moved on to produce The Frank Sinatra Show in 1957.
 Later that year, he accepted the post of Program Executive for CBS Television Network where his assignment was to develop new television series.
 The first pilot he produced was Rod Serling's The Twilight Zone.

 Self was hired in 1959 by 20th Century Fox where he remained for 15 years.
 During this period, Self piloted Fox television from near-extinction to become one of the top suppliers of television programming in the business.
 In 1966, Fox had more television hours on the air than any other supplier.
 Significant among Fox series were Peyton Place (1964–1969), the first prime time soap-opera; Batman (1966–1968), the first series based on a comic book to air in Prime Time; Julia (1968–1971), the first weekly television series to star an African American woman; and the enduring classic M*A*S*H (1972–1983).
 Other notable Fox series of the time included Daniel Boone (1964–1969), Twelve O'Clock High (1964–1967), Voyage to the Bottom of the Sea (1964–1968), Lost in Space (1965–1968), The Green Hornet (1966–1967), The Monroes (1966 TV series) (1966–1967), The Ghost & Mrs. Muir (1968–1970), Land of the Giants (1968–1970), and Room 222 (1969–1972).